 READ MORE: 15 Amazing Wedding Balloons Ideas

+“One good solution is to choose a venue with the capacity to hold more guests later in the day,” suggests Jo.
 “If the wedding ceremony venue is small, or the budget tight for the main reception, you can still include lots of extras by moving to a larger evening space and issue evening-only invitations.

 “Many venues offer this kind of flexibility, and it is a budget and politically-friendly structure to the day.”